 What’s a song leader to do?
 For decades there have been scarcely any opportunities to study a capella worship leading in an academic setting.
-Even university programs won’t give you the secrets of the worship leaders who get invited to the big conferences – the ones who light up the room and get everyone singing.
+Only in the past few years have universities begun instituting degrees in worship music.
+And even these programs won’t give you the secrets of the worship leaders who get invited to the big conferences – the ones who light up the room and get everyone singing.
 Such courses can’t because they’re concentrated on Bible and music fluency almost exclusively.
 And who’s got four years to invest, anyway?
 You want to give your best for God and your congregation, but you’ve got to lead worship now.

 What if you could get these secrets, all of them, in a week?
 Sound like a great opportunity?
 That’s what Keith Lancaster, founder of Acappella Ministries, has created with The Worship Leader Institute, the world’s premiere training resource for comprehensive a capella worship education.